Korean War Legacy Project

 Job in Korea

-Ed Wuermser did not enjoy his training for code intercept and wanted a new job upon arrival in Korea.
-With the help of a letter from his time in Ft.
-Devens, he was able to get a new job and a promotion as a Master Sergeant and Troop Information and Education Specialist.
+Ed Wuermser shares he did not enjoy his training for code intercept.
+He explains he wanted a new job upon arrival in Korea.
+He describes how, with the help of a letter from his time in Fort Devens, he was repositioned and offered a promotion as a Master Sergeant and Troop Information and Education Specialist.

 Share this Clip +